isomerpages/moe-peiyingpri/_events-and-programmes/CCA/Performing Arts.md

 The Angklung Ensemble aims to develop students’ musical skills and instil our core PRIDE values in our members, through their appreciation for music.
 Angklung members are also given ample opportunities to perform on stage to showcase their talents.

-Teachers-in-charge: Ms Mary Or, Mrs Chan Khai Hong and Mr Hendra
+Teachers-in-charge: Ms Mary Or, Mrs Chan Khai Hong, Mr Hendra and Mdm Low Hui Li

 #### **Choir**
 Peiying Primary School offers Choir as a Co-Curricular Activity (CCA) to our P3 to P6 boys and girls.
 Peiying Choir aims to develop the students’ talents in choral singing by providing a platform for students with beautiful voices to showcase their talents.